Machine-Learning-Headquarters/AIModels/README.md

 Can the design be more generalized or is there a specific architecture that it makes sense to support?

-Is it okay to just have "raw processing power" or does it need to be more specialized?
+Is it okay to just have "raw processing power" or does it need to be more specialized and does this question make sense?